 Keep your head up

-Keeping your vision fixed into the distance allows you proper time to react to any obstacles that may arise.
+Keeping your vision fixed in the distance allows you proper time to react to any obstacles that may arise.
 Storm drains, for example, are very bad for thin road bike tires.

 Change position while riding